🏠 Back Home

 Rules Controversy

-If a situation arises not covered by these rules:
+If a situation arises not covered by these rules or a dispute occurs:

-• If no agreement: umpire makes the final decision
+• If no agreement is reached, the umpire makes the final decision

 Courtesy Runners